In the annals of Rhode Island food traditions, the New York System wiener is probably the most misleading.

 Olneyville was once the favored lunch spot of workers employed by local jewelry manufacturers.
 Now, nearly 70 years later, “the System” has become a multigenerational family spot, the late night haunt of college students, and the first stop from the airport for returning natives.

 Olneyville wasn’t the first.
-A New York System shop in the Smith Hill neighborhood dates to 1927, and Sparky’s Coney Island System of East Providence claims to have been founded in 1915.
+The Original New York System shop in the Smith Hill neighborhood dates to 1927, and many believe it served the first hot wiener in Providence.
+Sparky’s Coney Island System of East Providence claims to have been founded in 1915.

 As for the coffee milk, food historians say it’s the product of thrifty diner owners.
 During the Great Depression, they strained water and sugar through used coffee grounds and mixed it with milk.
 It is now the official state beverage of Rhode Island.

-This story was updated from the 2014 version.
+This story was updated in 2019.
 Photo from Wikipedia by user image415.